mids-w203/reading/independence_of_random_variables.md

-# Independence of Random Variables
+# Foundations of Agnostic Statistics

 Please read section 1.3.4 in *Foundations of Agnostic Statistics*.